 Dr Jessica Mackelprang

 Background: Dr. Mackelprang earned her PhD in Clinical Psychology at Nova Southeastern University and completed postdoctoral fellowships at centers affiliated with the University of Washington.
 As a Clinical Fellow of Rehabilitation Psychology at Harborview Medical Center, she delivered consultation-liaison services and psychotherapy for trauma patients across the lifespan, as well as for individuals living with chronic illnesses.
 She then completed a fellowship in pediatric trauma research at the Harborview Injury Prevention & Research Center.
 Prior to joining Swinburne in January 2017, she was an Affiliate Faculty member in the Department of Psychology at Seattle University.

 Research interests: Dr. Mackelprang’s research investigates physical (e.g., traumatic brain injury) and psychological trauma among marginalised populations (e.g., people experiencing homelessness) and the frontline workers who serve them.
 Her work aims to reduce inequities in health service access and health outcome inequities among these populations.
 She also studies equity in academia.
 She is also interested in the use of technologies to deliver mental health interventions, to improve healthcare care continuity, and to optimise outcomes among populations who have difficulty accessing services as a result of physical disability, housing instability, or geographic remoteness.
-Her research involves a combination of quantitative and qualitative methods and has involved data derived from self-report surveys, interviews, neuropsychological testing, and administrative health records.
+Her research involves a combination of quantitative, qualitative, and mixed methods and has involved data from self-report surveys, interviews, administrative health records, and neuropsychological testing.

 Homelessness; Injury; Trauma; Rehabilitation; Suicide; Health services utilisation; Traumatic brain injury; Health disparities